mark-poussard/spring-isolation-levels-testing/README.md

 This is a test project to try out database isolation levels and concurrent write issues to convince ourselves of
 - the need for `serializable` isolation, especially in read-modify-update cycles
-- the `serializable` isolation guarantees are correctly handled in Spring
+- the `serializable` isolation guarantees are handled as expected in Spring

 # How to run
 ```